 2nd class seats are the standard way to travel in Switzerland.
 Swiss trains are comfortable, so 2nd class is perfectly fine.
 1st class is about 75% more expensive.
 For that, you get more spacious and more comfortable seats as well as larger windows.
 On average, there are less travelers in 1st class.

 In various long distance trains, including the Glacier Express, 1st class passengers have the option to have a meal served at their place.
 In some other trains meal services are available to 2nd class passengers too, but the options may be more limited than in 1st class.

 Availability of 1st class

-Do you own a 2nd class pass, and do you want to travel in 1st class on occasional trips?
+Do you own a 2nd class pass or ticket, and do you want to travel in 1st class on occasional trips?
 Then you can buy an 'upgrade ticket' (in German: Klassenwechsel) at a railway station.

 On some long-distance trains you can buy an upgrade ticket on board the train from personnel too.
 But be careful: in general you're required to have a valid ticket for the class you'll use before boarding.

 For some routes, a discounted "Saver Class Upgrade" is available.
 Availability and the exact discount vary.
 Saver Class Upgrades can only be purchased in the SBB app and are only valid for specific trains and departure times.
 They can't be refunded.

 Recognizing 1st and 2nd class seats